Higher level BGG reciprocity for current algebras

-{ {\bf Acknowledgement:} This research is supported in part by JSPS KAKENHI Grant Number JP19H01782.
-The author is indebted to Rekha Biswal for suggesting him Corollary \ref{cor:KR} and Remark \ref{rem:kostka} {\bf 3)}, and Masato Okado for informing him of one-dimensional sums and showed him \cite{Oka}.
+{ {\bf Acknowledgement:} This work was supported in part by JSPS KAKENHI Grant Number JP19H01782 and JP24K21192.
+The author is indebted to Rekha Biswal for suggesting him Corollary~\ref{cor:KR} and Remark~\ref{rem:kostka}{\bf (3)}, and Masato Okado for informing him of one-dimensional sums and showed him~\cite{Oka}.
 The author also would like to thank Shrawan Kumar for e-mail correspondences.}

 { }